spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 1. Select the cluster to be deleted from the **Cluster** **View** page and navigate to the **Cluster Overview** page.

-2. Invoke a delete action available on the page: **Cluster** > **Settings** > **Cluster** **Settings** > **Delete** **Cluster**.
+2. Invoke the delete action available on the page: **Cluster** > **Settings** > **Cluster** **Settings** > **Delete** **Cluster**.

 3. Click **Confirm** to delete.

-The Cluster Status is updated to **Deleting** while cluster resources are being deleted.
+The Cluster Status is updated to **Deleting** while the Cluster Resources are being deleted.
 Provisioning status is updated with the ongoing progress of the delete operation.
-Once all resources are successfully deleted, the cluster status changes to **Deleted** and is removed from the list of clusters.
+Once all resources are successfully deleted, the Cluster Status changes to **Deleted** and is removed from the list of Clusters.

 <InfoBox>
-Delete action is only available for clusters that are fully provisioned.
-For clusters that are still in the process of being provisioned, 'Abort' action is available to stop provisioning and delete all resources.
+The Delete action is only available for Clusters that are fully provisioned.
+For Clusters that are still in the process of being provisioned, <b> Abort </b> action is available to stop provisioning and delete all resources.
 </InfoBox>

 # Force Delete a Cluster